alicia-lyu/external-sort/README.md

 ### Cache-size mini runs

 Cache-size mini runs are implemented in class [`CacheOptimizedRenderer`](./InMemoryRenderer.cpp).
 It first splits the input data into several mini segments so that each segment can be fitted into the cache.
-Then, for each segment, it creates a cache-size run by building a tournament tree.
-After building the runs, the renderer builds one tournament tree with leaves pointing to the top of the trees of these cache-size runs.
+Then, for each segment, it creates a cache-size run by building a tournament tree, or, as we call it, a `cacheTree`.
+After building the runs, the renderer builds one tournament tree with leaves pointing to the top of the `cacheTree`s.

-When doing an in-memory sort, the [`SortIterator::_formInMemoryRenderer`](./sort.cpp) computes the number of rows (records) in cache, and the number of cache-size runs needed (`numCaches`).
-It creates a tournamant tree for each of the runs.
-The tree is then passed to `CacheOptimizedRenderer`, where a list of rows of length `numCaches` is formed by polling one element out from each tree, and a master tournament tree is built from these rows.
-When sorting, this renderer first finds (from the master tree) which tree the smallest element belongs to; then, it tries to get the second largest element from that tree.
-If such element exists, this element is then pushed into the master tree to maintain the order of the trees.
-This is repeated until all elements are exhausted.

 ### Device-optimized page sizes